seansfkelley/seansfkelley.github.io/_drafts/stock-options.md

 If you end up selling the ISO too early and don't meet the conditions, the stock is treated as an NSO, the dust settles, taxes are calculated, AMTs are credited, and the end result is that you pay tax as if it was an NSO all along.

 Or at least, I'm pretty sure that's what happens: it can be a little hard to sift through the noise, since the actual implementation of this idea involves getting some refunds here but having to pay more there: lots of shuffling dollars around to make the math work out and have the right numbers in the right place for classification purposes.
+Sometimes the refund takes multiple years to materialize, too, depending on your income during those years.

 ### Scenario 2: Wait Long Enough